awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

    +  [Restoring from a DB Snapshot](USER_RestoreFromSnapshot.md)
    +  [Restoring a DB Instance to a Specified Time](USER_PIT.md)

    When you create or modify the DB instance, provide the domain identifier \(`d-*` identifier\) that was generated when you created your directory\.
 Also provide the name of the IAM role that you created\.
-You can locate the DB instance in the same VPC as the directory or in a different VPC\.
+You can locate the DB instance in the same VPC as the directory or in a different AWS account or VPC\.

 1. Use the RDS master user credentials to connect to the PostgreSQL DB instance\.
 Create the user in PostgreSQL to be identified externally\.
 Externally identified users can log in to the PostgreSQL DB instance using Kerberos authentication\.